JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/6-Functions.md

 Just like an If statement, put your code in open and closing parenthesis

 To call a function, just write its name, followed by parenthesis

 ### Function arguments

-Lets say we want to use a value in our function, but the value will change
+Let's say we want to use a value in our function, but the value will change

 For this we use arguments